-A simple Google search on international mergers will tell you a frightening story: the majority fails, or possibly as bad, some get stuck in a miserable marriage.
+A simple Google search on international mergers will tell you a frightening story: the majority fails, or possibly as bad, and some get stuck in a miserable marriage.

-By sending an email to a foreign email address doesn’t mean that your international business expansion has been initiated.
+Sending an email to a foreign email address doesn’t mean that your international business expansion has been initiated.
 We, the writers of this article, were part of the KLM and Alitalia debacle 20 years ago and afterward developed international careers.

-That experience allowed us to not only look back at the mentioned Dutch-Italian debacle more clearly, it also made us become even blunter than the average Dutchman: “You cross borders, you bump into cultural differences“.
+That experience allowed us to not only look back at the mentioned Dutch-Italian debacle more clearly, but it also made us become even blunter than the average Dutchman: “You cross borders, you bump into cultural differences“.
 You may deny it or brush it off as irrelevant.
 Or, you may recognize it and not like it.

 “You can deny gravity, but that doesn’t make it go away.”

 Crossing borders simply means crossing cultures and inevitably cultural differences or cultural difficulties will become part of the environment.

 If that is understood, from there it is an easy path forward.
 Right?